GSA/datagov-website/www.data.gov/apps.md

 The Land Cover Atlas eliminates the need for desktop geographic information system software, or advanced technical expertise, by processing C-CAP data for the user and providing easy access to that distilled information.
 Application:
 The tool summarizes general change trends (such as forest losses or new development) and can highlight specific changes of interest (salt marsh losses to open water, or evergreen forest losses to development, for instance).

+## CanVis

-* [CanVis](#tools-t6 "CanVis"): A visualization program used to “see” potential impacts from coastal development or sea level rise.
+A visualization program used to “see” potential impacts from coastal development or sea level rise.

 Sponsor:
 NOAA